KO2112/auto-test-technical-test/README.md

 # I did not write a test case for only integer values (not decimal) because built methods does not accept int[][] it only accepts double[][] I would have created 1 more method for int[][]

 # I would normally start my scenarios with "As a user I should able to..." but in this case i chose not to.

+# I left the cucumber report in the target file, however it's in the gitignore you can run it and get the results, thanks!.